reactive-python/reactpy/docs/source/adding-interactivity/dangers-of-mutability/index.rst

 Unfortunately, IDOM does not understand that when a value is mutated, it may have changed.
 As a result, mutating values will not trigger re-renders.
 Thus, you must be careful to avoid mutation whenever you want IDOM to re-render a component.
+For example, in the code below

-.. idom:: _examples/moving_dot
+.. idom:: _examples/moving_dot_broken